jasondgo/VEXcodePrereq/README.md

 1. [C++ FOR BEGINNERS (2020) - What is while loop, What is infinite loop PROGRAMMING TUTORIAL by CodeBeauty](https://www.youtube.com/watch?v=qGKCnTq8CqQ)
 1. [C++ FOR BEGINNERS (2020) - What is while loop, How to count digits of a number PROGRAMMING TUTORIAL by CodeBeauty](https://www.youtube.com/watch?v=jWISn6pk-XU)
 1. [C++ FOR BEGINNERS (2020) What is while loop, How to reverse digits of a number PROGRAMMING TUTORIAL by CodeBeauty](https://www.youtube.com/watch?v=bVBJoxrhgEM)

+## Problems to Complete from Section2ProblemSet

+Complete problems 1 - 5, 8, 10, 11, 13 - 16, 18 - 21.
+If you get stuck, checkout the corresponding youtube videos over these problems.

+Problem 22 is a challenge problem.
+Follow along with the video to gain insight into problem solving methods.

 ## Additional Resources Section 2